 Technical Director of Evoke Creative, Dean Ward currently collects a vast amount of data from their products including Travelodge Car park systems and McDonald’s digital order points.
 Dean stressed the importance of this data, is not solely collecting this, but what we do with it which adds values to company.
 The Travelodge car parking systems for example act as a customer interface and can solve issues.
 Whilst able to identify growth challenges such as Brexit, exchange rates and lack of International work, Dean states their weekly Innovation meetings help fight these challenges via multi-skilled staff.

-LCR4 is a part-funded ERDF project and the partners involved include VEC (University of Liverpool), LJMU, Sensor City, Hartree Centre and the Liverpool LEP.
-If you want to find out more about LCR4 or even make an enquiry, please visit the Official website here.
+LCR4 is a part-funded ERDF project and the partners involved included VEC (University of Liverpool), LJMU, Sensor City, Hartree Centre and the Liverpool LEP.
+If you want to find out more about LCR 4.0, please visit the Official website here.